Now that I have your attention, I want to talk about git

 There are two schools of thought on how this should be done.
 Most people want to see a nice, clean sequence of ordinary commits on master, each one corresponding to a code review.
 Otherwise known as "what you did on your branch, all squashed down into one commit".

 That's easy.
-If you've been following instructions and using --amend, you only have one commit on your branch.
+If you've been following instructions and using

 All you have to do is:

-git merge --ff-only mybranch
+git checkout master git pull git merge --ff-only mybranch git push

-The --ff-only makes sure that you really did rebase your branch, and it's all up to date.
+your branch, and it's all up to date.

 If your branch does have multiple commits on it, replace the merge with